 During the 1970s, doctors introduced different methods of precipitated and accelerated opioid detox and rapid detoxification.
 The administration of an opiate antagonist (naloxone or naltrexone) showed excellent results in speeding the withdrawal syndrome.
 However, they couldn’t alleviate the severity of the discomfort.
 Attempts to suppress these symptoms by using all kinds of anti-emetics, tranquilizers, and analgesics failed.

 In 1988, Vienna researchers were the first to explore the idea of adding general anesthesia to the rapid opiate detox.
-This method became especially useful for opiate users that were reluctant to become abstinent due to the fear of the withdrawal symptoms.
+This method became especially useful for opiate users that were reluctant to become abstinent due to the fear of withdrawal symptoms.
 Meanwhile, various types of rapid detoxification methods were offered.
 The process has dramatically evolved, and doctors rarely use general anesthesia.
 The procedure effectiveness and safety are measured by the level of care and availability of medical resources in the facility, as well as the experience and credentials of the treating physician and inpatient time allowed before and post-procedure.

 Rapid Detox Risks and Concerns